 Sometimes game day starts early.
 And that means breakfast.
-If you know anything about us at Hungry Fan®, you'll know that are BIG fans of bacon.
-We basically will find almost any way to work it into a recipe.
-So we took of our favorite breakfast foods--bacon and cinnamon rolls--and we combined 'em!
-You can serve these rolls alone with no icing for a slightly less sweet, slightly more bacon-y, savory flavor.
-Or ice 'em up to sweeten.
-Either way, they're good (and good for dessert too)!
+If you know anything about us at Hungry Fan, you’ll know that we are BIG fans of bacon.
+We will find just almost any way to work it into a recipe.

 1 cup light brown or coconut sugar

-1 cup plus 1 tsp. cold unsalted butter, cut into cubes
+1 cup plus 1 teaspoon cold unsalted butter, cut into cubes

 Sugar, for dipping